 Ms. Mitsopoulou received the first Prize in 2004 at the “Golden Muse” Competition for her interpretation in Greek and Contemporary Music.
 Further, for her academic success, the Pi Kappa Lambda Music Honor’s Society offered Ms. Mitsopoulou a lifelong honorary membership for her artistic and academic profile.

-Having received an O1 Visa awarded to artists for extraordinary ability, Ms. Mitsopoulou currently resides in the USA since 2010.
+Having received a Green Card awarded to artists for extraordinary ability, Ms. Mitsopoulou currently resides in the USA since 2010.

-Ms. Mitsopoulou was the organist of St. Katherine Orthodox Church and she is responsible for the Pre-K curriculum and musical program in St. Katherine’s Greek Orthodox Church Bilingual School in Falls Church, Virginia.
+Ms. Mitsopoulou was the organist of St. Katherine Orthodox Church and for seven years she was responsible for the Pre-K curriculum and musical program in St. Katherine’s Greek Orthodox Church Bilingual School in Falls Church, Virginia.

 Highly trained as an educator, Ms. Mitsopoulou has worked as a faculty – selected tutor while at the Boston Conservatory and she maintains an active teaching and performing schedule (http:// www.pianowitz.com).
 Between 2019-2021, Ms. Mitsopoulou was the President of NVMTA (Northern Virginia Music Teachers' Association).
 Since she became a member of NVMTA in 2011, she has held many leadership positions.

 Her students have won awards in national and international competitions such as The Golden Key International Competition ,the Lion’s Scholarship of Virginia Music Scholarship Foundation, the NVMTA Judged Recitals, AAMS International Competition and the Baroque Competition.
 Selected students of Ms. Mitsopoulou have been admitted in the prestigious Peabody Preparatory Program, the pre-college department of Peabody Institute and the Conservatoire de Nantes in France.